saikrishnags05/Project-for-Data-to-Decisions/Final/Readme.md

 ## Project Work Plan

-Chad, Sai and Rhonda each contributed to the project plan.
-Sai created the repository, Chad created the project plan timeline, and Rhonda proofread.
+Chad, Sai, and Rhonda each contributed to the project plan.
+Sai created the repository, Chad made the project plan timeline, and Rhonda proofread.

 ## Research Questions